mcqueen1987/openlawnz-data-aggregator/README.md

 Or, prss `F5` to use the vscode breakpoints set up in the launch.json file.

+WARNING: It is EXTREMELY IMPORTANT that we don't DDOS the government servers due to overtesting!

 Table name is passed as argument into the program to isolate side effects between tests.

 ### Linting